-Do the burners spark when you push the button?
+Do the burners spark when you push in the knob or button?

 If not, verify that the power is on by checking that the clock is illuminated.

 Steam is coming from the oven

 When cooking foods with high water content (e.g. oven fries) there may be some steam visible at the rear grille.